crypto-universe/algorithms/README.md

 Just some algorithms, implemented for fun.
 See unit tests to figure out how to use these functions.

+- [all_combinations](../master/src/all_combinations.rs) Iterative and recursive way to get all possible combinations of slice elements.
+Benchmarks included.
 - [bellman_ford.rs](../master/src/bellman_ford.rs) Bellman-Ford algorithm searches minimal distances in graph that may contain negative weight edges
 - [kmp.rs](../master/src/kmp.rs) Knuth-Morris-Pratt string-searching algorithm
 - [levenshtein.rs](../master/src/levenshtein.rs) Levenshtein (edit) distance between 2 strings